Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Doctor Jean-François Cloutier

 Dr. Cloutier has participated in several committees overseeing animal welfare at his institutions.
-He served as a member and vice-Chair of the Neuro animal care committee.
-He is currently Chair of the Neuro animal care committee and a member of the Animal Policy and Welfare Oversight Committee of McGill University.
+He served as a member and Vice-Chair of the Neuro animal care committee and is a member of the Animal Policy and Welfare Oversight Committee of McGill University.
 In these roles, he has fostered strong relationships and collaboration with all stakeholders involved in animal research at the Neuro, thereby promoting their engagement in the animal care program mission.
-Furthermore, Dr. Cloutier has extensive expertise in the review of research involving the use of animals through his long-standing involvement in Federal grant review panels.
-He has also served on the editorial board and as a review editor for several international peer-reviewed journals, including The Journal of Neuroscience and Frontiers in Neural Circuits.

 Dr. Lucie Côté